Olipear/Portfolio/src/pages/projects/project-1.md

       #### Technology

       From the earlier prototype and research, the team decided that the configurator page would be built in a self-contained react app.
-This would make it easier to migrate when eventually the website was moved away from the custom implementation of Yii 1.1 php framework.
+This would make it easier to migrate in a planned upgrade of the website's infrastructure.

       Keeping this longer term ambition in mind, we wanted to make sure we built everything to scale.
 New apis, data transport structures, components etc would need to work for all of Vitsoe's products.